rarsan/chef-repo-splunk/README.md

 # Chef Repository for Splunk Enterprise

-A chef repo for Splunk Enterprise cluster provisioning including all required roles and dependent cookbooks.
+A Chef repo for Splunk Enterprise cluster provisioning including all required roles and dependent cookbooks.

+Placeholder nodes are also provided in case you use Chef local mode.
+These node files can act as your inventory list: keep the nodes that correspond to your existing or desired Splunk deployment and update their attributes (i.e. 'ipaddress', 'fqdn') to match your environment.

 ## Cookbooks
 * chef-splunk (= 1.4.0-rarsan.1)